pedrorocha014/Medical-Appointment-Manager/README.md

 # Medical Appointment Manager
-Medical Appointment Manager is an API to manager the appointment lines at the medical area.
+Medical Appointment Manager is an API to manager the appointment at the medical area.

 ## Usage
 sdfghjklç